tia-cima/tia-cima/README.md

 Software Engineer specialized in Spring Boot and Angular applications.

-Cybersecurity student at the University of Milan.
+Computer Science and Cybersecurity student at the University of Milan.

 Coding in Python for fun.